 According to the original report on the bones published in Nature vol.431, pp1055 – 1061 28 October 2004, Homo floresiensis had a brain size approximately 380 cubic cm, about the same size as a modern chimpanzee.
 The skull/brain-case is low with a prominent brow ridge at the front, and its lower jaw completely lacks a chin.
 The importance of this is that a chin is a distinctive feature of a human jaw bone.
 The Hobbit jaw is more like that of Australopithecus, otherwise known as southern apes.
 The most famous Austrolopithecus is “Lucy”, who is often referred to as a human ancestor, but really should be labelled with a scientific title that accurately describes her.
 Austrolopithecus mean” southern ape”, not ape-man.

 More bones, including limb bones were found and describe in Nature vol 437, p1012, 13 October 2005.
-The H. floresiensis humerus (upper arm bone) is thicker than a human arm bone and where the arm bone joins to the shoulder, the head of the bone is rotated at an angle of 110 degrees to the shaft, making it like that of a gibbon or a monkey.
+The H. floresiensis humerus (upper arm bone) is thicker than a human arm bone and where the arm bone joins to the shoulder, the head of the bone is rotated at an angle of 110 degrees to the shaft, making it like that of a gibbon or a monkey, rather than the shoulder of a human being, where the head of the humerus is rotated to an angle between 141 and 178 degrees .
 The ulna is also thicker than a human ulna.
-This is significant as apes and monkeys use their arms for weight bearing and walking, unlike humans.
+This is significant as unlike humans, apes and monkeys use their arms for weight bearing and walking, .